frknayk/WeightVis/README.md

 3. Long term TODO : 3D visualisation

 ## Contribution
-- We need to add some communication details here
+- Please send an email to furkanayik@outlook.com for contribution or any feedback